daniellima338/the_italian_corner/README.md

 8. Your local clone will now be made.

 ### Deployment to Heroku
+* The website is deployed to [Heroku](https://www.heroku.com/) due to GitHub's ability to only host static pages.
+To successfully  deploy the website to Heroku please follow these steps.

+### Prerequisite
+In order to successfully  run the app on Heroku,there are a few applications and dependencies required.
+1. In the IDE terminal enter command `pip3 freeze--local > requirements.txt`.
+2. Create Procfile using CLI command `echo web: python app.py > Procfile`.
+Delete a blank line to avoid any possible issues with the app.
+- Heroku Deployment

+### Setting Up
 1. Log in to [Heroku](https://www.heroku.com/).
 2. Click 'New' on the Dashboard and select 'Create new app'.
 3. Select your region and create an app name. ideally call the app the same as your project.